 - I’m a Texan, not by birth—I was born in the Philippines, moved to Japan as a baby for a few years, then ended up in Texas—but I’ve lived in the Dallas suburbs long enough to credibly lay claim to that label (even if a brown, vegetable-loving liberal isn’t your first thought when you think of Texas… but we’re a growing demographic!).

 - I’m a bone marrow donor, and I gave my brother marrow when he was first diagnosed with cancer.

-- I’m a progressive, and a very politically active one, at that.
+- I’m a (pragmatic) progressive, and a very politically active one, at that.

 - I’m a writer, even though most of my writing takes place during the months of November (National Novel Writing Month) or June/July/August (when I have slightly more time!).